Major League Baseball on regional sports networks: Games distributed by MLB

-In response to the potential loss of broadcasters for 17 of its teams, MLB created a new local media department and hired Doug Johnson as senior vice president and executive producer of local media, Greg Pennell as senior VP of local media, and Kendall Burgess as VP of local media technical operations.
+Before the 2023 season, Diamond Sports Group, which operates the Bally Sports networks and which held the television rights to 14 of MLB's 30 clubs, filed for Chapter 11 bankruptcy protection, and Warner Bros.
+Discovery (WBD), which operated three AT&T SportsNet channels, announced that it would exit the RSN business.
+In response to the potential loss of broadcasters for 17 of its teams, the league created MLB Local Media, a new division, and hired Doug Johnson as senior vice president and executive producer of local media, Greg Pennell as senior VP of local media, and Kendall Burgess as VP of local media technical operations.
 Johnson had worked for AT&T SportsNet Pittsburgh.
 Pennell and Burgess were previously employees of Bally Sports.